justoy/qe-hop/README.md

 *   **⚡️ Blazing Fast:** Instant QR code generation and text transfer.
 *   **🔒 Private & Secure:** Purely client-side.
 Your data is encoded directly into the URL and never touches a server.
 No logs, no tracking.
-*   **- サーバーなし (Serverless):** No backend, no database, no sign-up required.
+*   **☁️ Serverless:** No backend, no database, no sign-up required.
 It's just you, your devices, and the magic of the web.
 *   **📱 Mobile First:** A clean, responsive, and dark-mode-friendly interface that works beautifully on phones, tablets, and desktops.
 *   **🚀 One-Click Deploy:** Deploy your own private instance to Vercel in seconds.
 *   **📖 Open Source:** Simple, clean code.
 Feel free to inspect, modify, and contribute.